Is your produce organic?

 To help make CSA membership available to a broader range of people, we have established a CSA Share Scholarship Fund.
 This fund gives members the opportunity to respond to economic disparities, and further strengthens our sense of community.

-We are also pleased to be able to offer CSA shares through EBT- SNAP (Supplemental Nutrition Assistance Program) and the Granite State Market Match.
+We also offer CSA shares through EBT- SNAP (Supplemental Nutrition Assistance Program) and the Granite State Market Match.

 How much produce does each member receive?